apache/shardingsphere/README.md

 # Sharding-JDBC docs

-For generate Sharding-JDBC document and website, use hugo to process markdown files.
+For generate Sharding-JDBC document and website, use [hugo](http://gohugo.io/overview/introduction/) to process markdown files and use [hugo theme learn](https://github.com/matcornic/hugo-theme-learn) as theme.